 For off-base medical care: You won't be affected.
 All Tricare functions will continue without interruption.

-If your child attends a DoDEA school on base, class will still be in session.
-But extracurricular activities, including sports, will be canceled.
+If your child attends a Department of Defense Education Activity (DoDEA) school on base, classes will still be in session, but extracurricular activities, including sports, will be canceled.

-If your child goes to daycare at an on-base Child Development Center (CDC) you'll want to check for closures.
-Some centers will remain open, while others will likely close on a case-by-base basis, officials said.
+If your child goes to day care at an on-base Child Development Center (CDC), you'll want to check for closures.
+Some centers will remain open, while others will likely close on a case-by-case basis, officials said.
 The best thing to do is call.

 Because of the way the Exchange system is funded, those stores are not impacted by a government shutdown.
-That means gas stations and shoppettes as well as the main stores will stay open for the duration of the shutdown.
+That means gas stations and shoppettes, as well as the main stores, will stay open for the duration of any shutdown.

-Whether or not a given MWR program is open is going to depend on how it's funded.
-The best thing to do is to check with your local base to see if the service you want to use is available during the shutdown.
-For example, during the last shutdown many base libraries closed, but some base bowling alleys remained open.
+Whether a given Morale, Welfare and Recreation (MWR) program is open is going to depend on how it's funded.
+The best thing to do is to check with your local base to see whether the service you want to use is available during the shutdown.
+For example, many base libraries closed during past shutdowns, but some base bowling alleys remained open.

 Family Advocacy & Family Support Centers